 ▹ EwA Nature Circles create individual and collective nature experiences so as to facilitate a deep bond between us and the natural environment.
 A circle is essentially a Nature focus group where you and your companions engage purposefully in activities that are centered on Nature with us as being part of ‘it’.
 We also call such groups experience or learning circles.

-—We run live Circles in the area where we are based (Boston area).
-Come join our EwA Nature Journaling series and our EwA Biodiversity scientific studies at the Middlesex Fells Reservation, the Fresh Pond Reservoir, and at Mass Audubon Habitat.
+We run live Circles in the area where we are based (Boston area).
+Come join our EwA Nature Journaling series and our EwA Biodiversity and Climate studies at the Middlesex Fells Reservation, the Fresh Pond Reservoir, the Somerville Community Growing Center, and at Horn Pond.
 The best way to get notified about them is to follow our Facebook and Eventbrite pages.

 Co-creative Conservation 🦋